-Compared with the grades 1-3 student population as a whole, lower percentages of students with risk factors (economically disadvantaged, Students with Disabilities (SWD), Multilingual Learners, and chronically absent students) met reading benchmarks.
-In SY 2021 the largest gap was with SWD (only 35% of students with a disability met reading benchmarks, as compared with 69% of students overall).
-All student groups saw a decrease in the percent that met benchmark in SY 2021 as compared with SY 2019.
-The SWD student group had the smallest decrease of 5 percentage points (a 12% decrease).
+Compared with the grades 1-3 student population as a whole, lower percentages of students with risk factors (economically disadvantaged, Students with Disabilities (SWD), Multilingual Learners (ML), and chronically absent students) met reading benchmarks.
+In SY 2022, the largest gap was with SWD (only 37% of students with a disability met reading benchmarks, as compared with 70% of students overall).
+All student groups saw an increase in the percent that met benchmark in SY 2022 as compared with SY 2021.
+The chronically absent student group had the largest increase of six percentage points.